lawarner/aft/README.md

 AFT is not intented as a unit test framework (for C++).
 There are many good C++ unit test frameworks such as googletest, cppunit and cxxunit.
-This project uses googletest for unit testing the various AFT C++ class libraries.
+This project uses googletest for unit testing the various AFT C++ classes.

 ## Building